Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Background and Motivation

 \section{Background and Motivation}

-The five-minute rule is a simple heuristic for data placement (i.e., keep a page in DRAM if it is cheaper than fetching it from storage) but in practice it rarely guides provisioning.
-In its {\it economics-only} form, it ignores host-side I/O costs and relies on vendor specs; beyond economics, it omits feasibility limits such as finite processor IOPS, latency/throughput targets, and DRAM capacity/bandwidth.
-We briefly recap the classical rule, identify these gaps, and pose the research questions that motivate this work.
+The five-minute rule is a simple heuristic for data placement, yet it rarely informs real provisioning decisions.
+In its {\it economics-only} form, it overlooks host-side I/O costs and depends on vendor specifications.
+Beyond economics, it ignores feasibility limits such as finite processor IOPS, latency and throughput targets, and DRAM bandwidth or capacity.
+We briefly revisit the classical rule, identify these omissions, and outline the research questions that motivate this work.